SatisKia/clip/README_E.md

     }
 };
 window.doCommandScan = function( topScan, proc, param ){
-    // Function called when command :scan is executed
+    // Function called when command ":scan" is executed
     // The following is an example of displaying the character input dialog var defString = new String();
     var newString = new String();